 - Students who want many certificates on their resume.

 - Anyone who wants to know what Python 3 can do!

-Randall Nagy is a tenured "hands-on" software development engineer, author, and software designer / architect.
-He has served as both a Principal Software Development Engineer at Informix (a major database company acquired by IBM,) as well as the Principal Trainer for Borland.
+Randall Nagy is a tenured "hands-on" manager, software development engineer, author, and designer / architect.
+Mr. Nagy has served as a Principal Software Development Engineer at Informix (a major database company acquired by IBM,) Technical Section Leader at the US Army's Electronic Proving Ground (EPG/DTC) as well as the Principal Trainer for Borland Software Corporation.